nsbradford/MusicVizML/README.md

       -c, --is_cluster      Run clustering.
       -e, --is_elbow        Run elbow method for KMeans clustering.

-### TODO
+### Things to do in the future

+* Refactor to run in a Jupyter notebook
+* Segment song and smooth to isolate Verse, Chorus sections (i.e. that way you don't have to manually specify choruses and verses in the configs)
 * Run anomaly detection before K-means to reduce outlier effects
-* Segment song and smooth to isolate Verse, Chorus sections

 ## The End Result